tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - breach handling
 - data return or deletion
 - support access boundaries
+- operational documentation

 If your system cannot technically support those expectations, the contract alone will not save you.

-### The Privacy Rule, Security Rule, and Breach Notification Rule
+### Privacy Rule, Security Rule, and Breach Notification Rule

 People often say "HIPAA" as if it is one object.

 It helps to split it into practical buckets.

 The Privacy Rule deals with how PHI may be used and disclosed, and what rights individuals have.

-The Security Rule focuses on safeguarding electronic PHI, often called ePHI.
+The Security Rule focuses on safeguarding ePHI.
 This is the part engineers feel most directly.

 The Breach Notification Rule deals with notification obligations after certain breaches of unsecured PHI.